hashicorp/terraform-cdk/docs/getting-started/typescript.md

 **Synthesize Application**

 When you are ready you can run the `synthesize` command to generate Terraform JSON configuration for the application.
-Running the command will compile the application `npm run compile` or `yarn compile` in the background for you which will compile TypeScript to Javascript.
+Running the command will compile the application `npm run compile` in the background for you which will compile TypeScript to Javascript.

 ```bash